 Well, if you like the guy.
 Go out with him.
 Going out is fun.
 Especially in the few first couple of months.
 I used to date older guys too, but that never bothered me.
 I now realize that all my "friends " and people at my former school were unbelievably jealous.
 No it is not to be considered "slutty"I think that if you are mature enough please do go out with him.
 Just keep it cool, and it’s not like you have to tell everyone, that would probably make you immature.
 Just do it, and let’s se what develops.
-Good luck!posted over 3 years ago
+Good luck!posted almost 4 years ago

 Go out on a date with the senior.
 People will always talk b/c they are jealous, not just in high school but in life in general.
 So don’t let dumb people hold you back.
 Take a chance, go out with Joey and see if you both are truly interested in one another.
 Just conduct yourself wisely, don’t let him pressure you to do anything you’re not comfortable with.
-If he does, he’s an ass and undeserving of you.posted over 3 years ago
+If he does, he’s an ass and undeserving of you.posted almost 4 years ago

 Don’t feel obligated to go out with Like-A-Brother Guy (or anyone, for that matter) because he asked you.
 When you ask someone out, you accept that there’s a risk they might say no, which they have a right to do.
 Neither should you feel obligated because your friends like the idea.
 Sometimes friends want you to go out with someone you’re not 100% sure of because you’re genuinely compatible with them, they see something you don’t, and it could be something amazing.
 (Usually, and I don’t mean to be patronising, successful set-ups like that don’t happen until you’re older and more perceptive about what your friends both need from and can give to a relationship.
 If by some chance they are right, it will wait until you’re ready for it.)
 More often than not, someone in a group of friends has unrequited feelings for someone else, which everybody leaps on because they want that person’s feelings to be returned, the possibility of romance between two friends in their group, even just the drama and excitement to liven life up a bit, not because that relationship would actually be a good one.
 This results in a lot of pressure on one person to feel something they don’t, and trying to develop those feelings is inevitably (a) unsuccessful and (b) unfair to everyone involved.
 Basically, your friends need to butt out.
 They probably won’t be able to resist, though, so you’ll need to work on trying not to let them pressure you.